 - Transportation and Distribution

 - Visual and Performing Arts

 Family literacy is best defined as the degree in which literacy development is encouraged and built upon within the home environment of the youth.
 Family literacy programs focus on ensuring that multiple members within a household are building their literacy skills.
 Certain programs are for parents who lack basic English skills, while others are for specific areas of proficiency with language and computer literacy.

 Citizenship Exam Preparation

-Classes in citizenship may be offered, which provide students with the knowledge and skills necessary to take the U.S. Citizenship and Immigration Services citizenship examination.
+Citizenship exam preparation programs provide students with the knowledge and skills necessary to take the U.S. Citizenship and Immigration Services citizenship examination.
 Such classes also teach English as a second language (ESL), so that a student can pass the Immigration and Naturalization Service (INS) interview.
 Students learn about the laws of the land and the responsibilities involved in citizenship.
 The classes also help immigrants to access important resources.

 Some schools offer GED training and other adult basic education online.
-Classes in reading, writing and mathematics can often be taken online; students with lower than ninth-grade reading or math skills are often given remote assignments to help them reach this level.
+Classes in reading, writing, and mathematics can often be taken online; students with lower than ninth-grade reading or math skills are often given remote assignments to help them reach this level.
 Students must pass a placement exam upon application to the program.
-Applicants need to have strong computer and keyboarding skills, access to the Internet and several hours per week to devote to coursework.
+Applicants need to have strong computer and keyboarding skills, access to the Internet, and several hours per week to devote to coursework.
 These online programs may be ideal for people with disabilities or mobility issues.